cloudmesh-community/sp19-222-101/project/project-report/report.md

 (metsis2006spam).
 These emails are all labeled as ham or spam.

 The raw messages of each email generally contain too much information to be considered useful to train the classifier.
-We removed punctuation marks, special characters, and common words such as "the", "of", and "but". *double check these are correct*
+We removed punctuation marks and special characters.

 Additionally, previous research has shown the usefulness of lemmatization in spam filtering (androutsopoulos2000evaluation), which is the process of grouping